 At ages 4 months to 6 months babies can receive pureed or finger foods with peanuts under certain conditions.
 These conditions include that babies with severe eczema have allergy testing and have had other solid food introduced.

-While those with mild to moderate eczema should be exposed to peanuts at around age 6 months.
+Caregivers should give babies with mild to moderate eczema to peanuts at around age 6 months.
 Those without eczema or food allergies can have peanut-containing foods freely.